 Studies have shown that women tend to have different types of sleep apnea related complaints than men, with more insomnia, disrupted sleep, chronic fatigue and depression.
 Since these aren’t the classic symptoms of sleep apnea, they are often attributed to being caused by something else.
 Also, women tend to be more “vigilant” sleepers and are more likely to worry about their bed-partners sleep.
 Men are typically more sound sleepers and may be less likely to even be aware of abnormal sleep in their bed-partner.

-If you suspect you or someone you love may have sleep apnea after reading this, navigate back to our home page and select the tabs labelled “Sleepiness Survey” and “Bed Partner Survey”.
+If you suspect you or someone you love may have sleep apnea after reading this, navigate back to our home page and select the tabs labeled “Sleepiness Survey” and “Bed Partner Survey”.
 If you have concerns after reviewing the results, call us at Sleep Solutions Northwest for a consultation.